orchestratellc/inputLookup/README.md

 # inputLookup
 ## Salesforce Lightning Component

-For dynamic sObject lookup in custom Salesforce1 and Lightning mobile applications.
+The Lightning Component Lookup Field.
+For dynamic sObject record lookup in custom Salesforce1 and Lightning mobile applications.
 Uses native Lightning Component and Apex functionality with no third-party dependencies.

 ### Usage: